Note: This one's for niK, because she is goddamn awesome.

 Trip suddenly had him backed up against the console when he wasn't expecting it, and he was stuck between her and the dragonflies that eyed him with interest, their wings flickering.

 "Oh, right.
 What're you going to do?" he asked, as Trip realized she didn't quite know.
 He really was taller, and if it came to it, he'd push past her.
-But his eyes flickered over her when he asked it, and she wasn't sure he'd have the guts to try.

 She drew away, and was back at the console before he could stop her.